“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.”

 Our urbane former Prime Minister Turnbull understands this but was caught in a cleft stick resisting the rump appeal of these latter- day ‘Crusaders’.

-This long war grows worse more and more.
+This long war grew worse more and more.

-Shock and awe spreads hate and scatters the poor.
+Shock and awe spreading hate and scattering the poor.

 Just days earlier a fifteen year old Kurdish Australian truanting schoolboy gunned down a NSW police civilian before being killed himself.